 The First World War

-The exceptional extent of Vicenza’s involvement in the war can be better understood by analysing some numbers; the numbers regarding the Great War give a precise and clear idea of how terrible and how disruptive the relationship between the town and what even today is considered the biggest mass conflict in history was.
+The extraordinary extent of Vicenza's involvement can be better understood by analyzing some numbers.
+The figures relating to the Great War provide precisely and unequivocally the terrible and disruptive relationship between the city and what is still today considered the largest mass conflict in history.

-The Italian Army, that entered the war with little more than 800 thousand men, in November 1918 counted over 5 million soldiers - out of 7 million men of military age - and of these 4 million were combatants, about 3 million 3 hundred thousand were rotated in 4 years of conflict to defend the Vicenza border.
-If to these we add the 130 thousand French soldiers, the 110 thousand British, the 3800 Americans, and the 12 thousand Czechoslovak soldiers that came to fight on the Italian front in the last year of the war, we reach the massive number of 3 and a half million men that passed through Vicenza during the conflict.
+Having entered the war with just over 800,000 men, the Italian Army in November 1918 numbered over 5 million soldiers – out of the 7 million males serving in the army – and of these 4 million combatants, approximately 3.3 million took turns defending Vicenza border during the four years of conflict.
+If we add to these the 130,000 French, 110,000 British, 3,800 Americans, and 12,000 Czechoslovakians who came to the Italian front in the final year of the war, we get the impressive figure of over 3.5 million soldiers who passed through Vicenza during the years of the conflict.

-The headquarters of the 1st Army were in Vicenza and an evacuation plan was immediately drawn up for the town in case the front was broken.
-To react against the Italian offensives that were the cause of high losses in men and material, that could not be easily replaced, in October-November 1917 Austria, with the help of her German allies, launched an offensive against Italy, that took the name of Offensive of Caporetto.
-A collection of favourable circumstances allowed the enemy to exploit the initial successes, forcing the Italian Army to retreat to the river Piave.
-Italian losses in men and material were heavy, but the will of the army and the country to resist on the Piave-Mount Grappa line was decisive.
-And it was this line that halted the Austrian attempt to overrun the plain in June 1918.
-In the following autumn the Italian Army defeated the enemy in the great battle of Vittorio Veneto gaining a total victory that was ratified by the Armistice, asked for by the Austrians, which was signed on 4th November 1918 in Villa Giusti near Padua.
+Vicenza, the headquarters of the First Army, was immediately equipped with a population evacuation plan in the event of a breach of the front lines.
+In response to Italian offensives that inflicted heavy losses in men and material that could not be replaced, Austria launched the Caporetto offensive against Italy in October-November 1917, with the help of its ally Germany.
+A combination of favorable circumstances allowed the enemy to exploit their initial success, forcing the Italian army to retreat to the Piave River.
+Italian losses in men and material were heavy, but the country and the army's determination to hold out along the Piave-Mount Grappa line was decisive.
+Along this line, the Austrian attempt to invade the plain was shattered in June 1918.
+In the autumn of the same year, in the great battle of Vittorio Veneto, the Italian Army defeated the enemy, ensuring Italy a complete victory sealed by the Armistice requested by the Austrians and signed on November 3, 1818 at Villa Giusti near Padua.

 Reparti del Genio Militare Italiano durante la costruzione della strada in Vallarsa, settembre 1915